ibrahimAlAssi/School_System_Mangement/README.md

 ### log in:

 - ## Admin:
-  ### Implemented a secure admin panel with advanced  privileges for managing students, teachers, courses, and school resources.
+  ### Implemented a secure admin panel with advanced privileges for managing students  , teachers , courses, and school resources.
-  ###  Admins can perform actions such as user management, data analytics, and report generation.
+  ###  Admins can perform actions such as user management, data analytics , and report generation.

 - ## Teacher:
   ### Designed a teacher dashboard providing grade management, attendance tracking, and lesson planning functionalities.